Hong Kong Document of Identity for Visa Purposes: Use

 As an international travel document, the Hong Kong Document of Identity may be used for entry into and exit from Hong Kong.
 However, since it is not a formal passport, there are certain restrictions.
 Few foreign countries and dependent territories which offer visa-free access to Hong Kong SAR passport holders confer the same privilege to holders of the Hong Kong SAR Document of Identity.

-Since some holders of the Hong Kong SAR Document of Identity are not Chinese citizens (though the majority are new immigrants from other parts of China to Hong Kong and have been unable to obtain an ordinary Chinese passport), they are not entitled to the consular protection offered by the People's Republic of China government while overseas.
+Since some holders of the Hong Kong SAR Document of Identity are not Chinese citizens (though the majority are new immigrants from mainland China to Hong Kong and have been unable to obtain an ordinary Chinese passport), they are not entitled to the consular protection offered by the People's Republic of China government while overseas.
 However, Chinese foreign missions are able to assist should a Document of Identity become lost or stolen whilst abroad.